McCormick Place: History

-On March 27, 2020, the United States Army Corps of Engineers announced that the complex would begin transforming convention space into a 3,000-bed hospital in the wake of the COVID-19 crisis affecting the Chicago area.
+On March 27, 2020, the United States Army Corps of Engineers announced that the complex would begin transforming convention space into a 3,000-bed hospital during the COVID-19 crisis.
 The $15 million project was paid for by FEMA and was scheduled for completion on April 30.

 In 2021, it was proposed to turn Lakeside Center into a Rivers Casino, as part of the Chicago Casino Proposals.

+The windows at McCormick Place Lakeside Center, which make up most of the building's exterior, encompass an area of 120000 sqft.
+In 2023, on a single night at the height of the fall bird migration, nearly 1,000 birds crashed into the building's windows and died.
+The following year, Lakeside Center spent $1.2 million and three months to apply arrays of small white dots, designed to be visible to birds, using adhesive film.
+An analysis showed that the number of birds colliding with windows at the building during the fall migration season dropped by more than 95%.